Dr. Davis has personally

 Davis Vision Center is dedicated to providing the ultimate experience in Laser Vision Correction.
 We start with the latest in technology, featuring multiple Laser platforms including the New Intralase Laser flap creation and the VISX Star S4 IR with iris registration which memorizes spots on your iris so that it can precisely track your eye movements during the procedure.

+The advanced Custom Vue procedure has earned approval to treat the broadest range of vision imperfections possible, including mild to severe nearsightedness (up to 11 diopters of correction) farsightedness, all types of astigmatism.
 Conventional LASIK is still an excellent choice for many patients but is not as effective with high order abberations.
-Dr. Davis carefully analyzes the option that is right for you.
-He will recommend a treatment based on the level of aberrations on the front surface of your eyes.
+For his SLC, Provo, and Orem patients, Dr. Davis carefully analyzes the option that is right for each patient.
+He will recommend a treatment based on the level of aberrations on the front surface of the eyes.

 Refractive laser eye surgery, is a procedure where a laser is used to correct vision problems.
 In recent years, tremendous advancements have been made in this field.
 After refractive laser eye surgery, many patients report seeing better than they have ever seen before.